 Section 1.
 Purpose.

 As the chief governance body of the faculty of Montana State University, Faculty Senate exists to ensure shared governance with administration on matters of faculty employment and flourishing in scholarship, teaching, and Extension.
-Therefore, within the authority and constraints of the Montana University System powers as described in the Constitution of the State of Montana, Faculty Senate has the authority to frame policies, procedures and standards of the Faculty Handbook.
-The faculty holds the further prerogative of thorough and timely before-the-fact consultation with the administration in the development of polic, the administration of the University, and the selection of academic administrators.
+Therefore, within the authority and constraints of the Montana University System powers as described in the Constitution of the State of Montana, Faculty Senate has the authority to vote upon academic matters and to frame and vote upon policies, procedures and standards of the Faculty Handbook as well as university curriculum.
+The faculty holds the further prerogative of thorough and timely before-the-fact consultation with the administration in the development of other policy affecting faculty and their teaching, research, and service duties; and the selection and review of academic administrators.
 The charge of the Senate is to foster a climate of academic freedom; promote consistency in tenure, promotion in academic rank, workload, and salary; uphold academic standards; and uphold standards and procedures of accountability concerning faculty ethics and responsibilities.
 Faculty Senate provides a means for faculty and administration to interact and discuss University business including strategic planning, budgeting, curriculum, accreditation, and graduation requirements.
-It is the purpose of these articles to provide the means by which the faculty may exercise its prerogatives and promote the welfare of Montana State University-Bozeman in consultation and cooperation with the President.
+It is the purpose of these articles to provide the means by which the faculty may exercise its prerogatives and promote the welfare of Montana State University-Bozeman by working collaboratively in shared governance with the President, Provost, and other administrators.

 Section 2.
 Policy Development.